-Kadikoy, with its lively atmosphere and city life, historical buildings, being an important transportant hub, market, large young and student population, cultural events & arts, shopping centers, cafes, pubs and restaurants by the seaside and inland and lively nightlife especially along its famous “Bar Street” and the nearby residential suburb of beautiful Moda, is one of the most popular and colourful districts of Istanbul.
+Kadikoy, with its lively atmosphere and city life, historical buildings, being an important transportation hub, market, large young and student population, cultural events & arts, shopping centers, cafes, pubs and restaurants by the seaside and inland and lively nightlife especially along its famous “Bar Street” and the nearby residential suburb of beautiful Moda, is one of the most popular and colorful districts of Istanbul.
 In Kadikoy you may experience and enjoy how the Istanbul locals live.

 Kadikoy in Turkish means “the Village of the Judge”.
-Kadikoy was once a seperate settlement area while standing the Byzantium across the Bosphorus on the historical peninsula.
+Kadikoy was once a separate settlement area while standing the Byzantium across the Bosphorus on the historical peninsula.
 History of the Kadikoy dates back to the Chalcedon of the Megarians, 635 BC.

 Things to Do & See